ShaikhZayan/ShaikhZayan/README.md

 - 🤝 I’m looking for help with **I'm currently seeking opportunities to collaborate with companies that require expertise in Web 3.0, Metaverse development, Jamstack, Artificial Intelligence, Blockchain, and Cybersecurity.
 If your company is in need of a highly skilled developer who can contribute to these domains, I'm here to help you achieve your tech-driven goals.
 Let's work together to create innovative solutions and drive progress in the ever-evolving tech landscape**

-- 💬 Ask me about **latest advancements in technology, web 3.0, metaverse development, blockchain, cybersecurity, and how to thrive in the ever-evolving world of programming.
-I'm here to share insights, discuss innovative ideas, and collaborate on exciting projects.**

 - 📫 How to reach me **siddiquizayan50@gmail.com**

-- 📄 Know about my experiences [Explore my extensive experiences in web 3.0, metaverse development, blockchain solutions, and artificial intelligence.
-I've had the privilege of working with forward-thinking companies, contributing to cutting-edge projects, and staying at the forefront of technological advancements.
-Let's connect and discuss how my expertise can benefit your ventures](Explore my extensive experiences in web 3.0, metaverse development, blockchain solutions, and artificial intelligence.
-I've had the privilege of working with forward-thinking companies, contributing to cutting-edge projects, and staying at the forefront of technological advancements.
-Let's connect and discuss how my expertise can benefit your ventures)

 <h3 align="left">Connect with me:</h3>
 <p align="left">